 My expertise is land use, climate change, sustainable development, forest ecology and forest management in the Tropics.
 I’ve published more than 350 publications including more than 100 scientific articles in international peer-reviewed journals and books.

-I’m professor emeritus of tropical silviculture at Viikki Tropical Resources Institute (VITRI), University of Helsinki, Finland.
+I’m research director and professor emeritus at Viikki Tropical Resources Institute (VITRI), University of Helsinki, Finland.

 I’ve been involved in international work on tropical forestry, land use and sustainable development for more than 40 years.
 I have worked as the Director of the Environmental Services and Sustainable Use of Forests Program of Center for International Forestry Research (CIFOR, based in Indonesia) (2003-2010); Deputy Director General (vice rector) /Research Director of Centro Agronómico Tropical de Investigación y Enseñanza (CATIE, based in Costa Rica) (1996-2003); and earlier Director of The Finnish Research Program on Climate Change (1990-1995).